 Academically, student needs in writing and Reading continue to be a priority that is prevalent throughout all grade levels.
-Presently, our school is implementing the the HMH Into Reading program and teachers are beginning to become more acquainted and confident with the reading program.
+Presently, our school is implementing the the HMH Into Reading program and Fundations.
+Teachers are acquainted and confident with the reading program and beginning to find balanced instruction with Fundations and HMH.
 Professional development, purchase of software that is relative to the program as well as placing highly qualified staff in the language arts positions have help to deliver better instruction.